divinecuration/divinecuration.github.io/_posts/2021-01-18-simulacra.md

 This schema does not provide a definition of truth, but (as Davidson noted) it can be understood as representing our best intuition about how the truth predicate is used.
 It expresses the social shape of truth-practice: the normative background against which claims are exchanged and assessed.

 In the Tarski schema we find a special case of what Baudrillard generalises as "the natural law of value".
 That this schema provides no _definition_ of truth is mirrored in Baudrillard's insistence that "law" is, strictly speaking, a convenient misnomer in this case.
-The natural law of value does not possess the generality of a law, but acts as a generative schema for producing rules for particular exchanges.
+The natural law of vaxlue does not possess the generality of a law, but acts as a generative schema for producing rules for particular exchanges.
 It tells us how any _given_ sentence exchanges against the real (and here the equivalence is logical) without providing any explicit concept of the real---in the end, one can only _point_.
 As such there is no general equivalence: the real as such is unrepresented, the horizon of the language-game rather than a symbol within it.

 Baudrillard's natural law of value generalises the normative form of exchange exhibited by the Tarskian language-game to political economy as a whole.
 A domain of exchange conforms to this pattern when there is no universal exchange, only specific exchange between particular types of goods or between unique things.
 (The _Kula_ does not exchange with _Gimwali_, and the crown cannot be bought---it makes no sense to talk of a universal pricing system under the natural law of value.)
 <br />